MicrosoftDocs/customer-insights/ci-docs/export-microsoft-advertising.md

 1. Select the segments to export.
 The Customer Match audiences in Microsoft Advertising are automatically created with the name of the segments selected for export.
 Each segment will result in a separate Customer Match audience.

 1. Enter your **Microsoft Advertising Customer ID and Account ID**.
-You can find the Customer ID (`cid`) and Account ID (`aid`) in the parameters of the URL when you're signed in Microsoft Advertising.

 1. In the **Data matching** section, in the **Email** field, select the field with a customer's email address.